tylerdouglasclayson/tylerdouglasclayson/README.md

 Summary: This dataset uses values taken from a Taiwan economic journal, and uses information to predict the likelihood of a company going bankrupt.

 Uses robust scaling, and demonstrates how to make predictions if you wanted to test and see if a company outside of the dataset was likely to go bankrupt.

+#### StatsNotes
+This file is purely for me to use as a reference about ML and statistical learning models that can refresh my memory as succinctly as possible.
+It is written with my own interpretation, and should not be substituted for professional works.